-Prior to being digitised, this, the first tranche of archives to be made available to view on the Salters’ Company website, required a programme of intensive conservation work.
+Prior to being digitised, the first tranche of archives to be made available to view on this site required a programme of intensive conservation work.
 Thanks to generous financial support from The National Manuscripts Conservation Trust, the conservation project Salters’ Benefactors, Beneficiaries and Buildings, 1609-1929 came to life in 2018.
-It reached completion in 2020, and digitisation of the majority of the archives included in the project has been achieved in 2022, as follows:
+It was completed in 2020, and of most of the archives included in the project were digitised in 2022, as follows:

 · Distribution Book, 1609-1782